2015 Conference Speakers

 Michelle's passion is sharing her love for soapmaking through classes and workshops in the middle Georgia Area.
 Students travel from all over the country to learn how to create works of art with their soap in her soap design workshop. she has spoken at the HSCG Annual Conference (2013), the Alabama Soap and Candle Conference (2012, 2014) and the Tenessee Soap and Candle Meeting (2014).

 Charlene Simon is a true lover of retail.
 She opened her soap shop, Bathhouse Soapery, 6 years ago.
 Her passion for retail overflowed in November of 2011 when she opened Fat Bottomed Girl's Cupcake Shoppe, another creative outlet for Charlene.
 FBG was featured on Food Network's Cupcake Wars in 2013.
-In March of 2014, she opened Evilo Olive Oils & Vinegars (evilo is the work olive backwards).
-Currently, Charlene is building out her 4th retail shop, another Bathhouse Soapery, slated to open in the fall of 2014.
+In March of 2014, she opened Evilo Olive Oils & Vinegars (evilo is the word "olive" spelled backwards).
+Her 4th retail shop, another Bathhouse Soapery, opened in the fall of 2014.

 La Shonda Tyree wants to live in a world where glass ceilings are smashed, dreams do come true and everyone is using handcrafted natural soap.

 In 2003, what started off as a soap-making hobby bloomed into a natural handmade bath and body brand called Nyah located in Paterson, NJ.
 During the eleven years of business, La Shonda Tyree has served the handcrafted natural soap and cosmetics industry as a board member of The Handcrafted Soap and Cosmetic Guild as well as a local director for Indie Business Network.